Zeresenay Alemseged: Previous professional activities

-Zeresenay is the Vice Chairperson of the East African Association of Paleontologists and Paleoanthropologists (the EAAPP), which he co-founded along with Chairperson Dr. Emma Mbua.
+The EAAPPAlemseged was the Vice Chairperson and Chairperson of the East African Association of Paleontologists and Paleoanthropologists (the EAAPP), before stepping down in 2022, which he co-founded along with Chairperson Dr. Emma Mbua.
 The EAAPP was officially launched in Kenya on July 18, 2005, and is the first organization of its kind in this region.
 Members of the EAAPP meet biannually to report on their research findings and address issues such as policy regarding research requirements, collections management, and fieldwork ethics.
 Though the research area is limited to East Africa, the researchers are a diverse group made up of scientists and students from Kenya, Ethiopia, Eritrea, Uganda, Tanzania, South Africa, Japan, Europe and the Americas.